easy-software-ufal/annotations_repos/README.md

 ## Mutation Operators for Code Annotations
 This repository contains all scripts used on our paper.

+`Example` contains a motivating example code for proposing mutation operators for code annotations.

 `Generate tables`
 generates csv and LaTex tables containing data regarding code annotation related faults frequency and mutation operators, given software project.